bwogit/CI_PP1_OCMII/README.md

 10. As the site owner, I want users to get to feel they are part of the OCMii
 11. As the site owner, I want our users to be able to contact us
 12. As the site owner, I want our users to be able to stay in touch with us
+13. As the site owner, I want our users to know who is behind OCMii

 ## Design